-MEEG 401 (Senior Design) is the Capstone Course in the undergraduate curriculum in Mechanical Engineering at the University of Delaware.
+Senior Design is the Capstone Course in the engineering undergraduate curriculum for several engineering programs at University of Delaware, including Mechanical Engineering (MEEG401) and Biomedical Engineering (BMEG450).
 During this semester-long course, teams of senior-level students work with industry sponsors and faculty advisers to develop real engineering system designs.

 The objective of the course is for students to learn through the experience of developing a product-process system from concept through proof of concept in response to a real project sponsor’s business need.